RoccoW36/assign2-react-movie-app/README.md

 Pagination is implemented on all content listing pages (movies, TV series, actors) using **React Query** for caching and **MUI Pagination** for the UI.

 Key features include:
-- **Pagination**: For movie and TV show lists with dynamic page control.
+- **Pagination**: For movie and TV show lists with dynamic page control
-- **Advanced Filtering**: Includes filtering by genre, rating, and other criteria.
+- **Advanced Filtering**: Includes filtering by title, genre, gender, rating, and other criteria
-- **Sorting**: Sort movie lists by popularity, rating, release date, etc.
+- **Sorting**: Sort movie lists and TV show lists by ratings; Sort movie review lists by review date, movie ID, reviewerID
-- **Multi-Criteria Search**: A form-based search to filter content based on multiple parameters.
+- **Search feature**: A title-based search field in the header filters Movies, TV Shows, and Actors into tabbed result views

 ---